Ads, Sponsored Posts, & Other Ways I Make Money on My Food Blog

-Advertisements, delivered through ad networks such as BlogHer, Sovrn, Google’s Adsense, and Gourmet, pay a certain dollar amount (it can vary from pennies to $5 or more) per 1,000 impressions.
+Advertisements, delivered through ad networks or managers such as Mediavine, AdThrive, BlogHer, and Google’s Adsense, pay a certain dollar amount (it can vary from pennies to $15+ or more) per 1,000 impressions.
 What’s an impression?
 When you load a page from my blog in your browser and you see an ad, that’s one impression.

 You’ve probably noticed internet advertisements getting more and more invasive, and that’s by design.
-Companies want to make sure you’re seeing their ads.
-Which is understandable, but my rule of thumb is this: if it annoys me when I visit other websites, I don’t want it on mine.
+Companies, understandably, want to make sure you’re seeing their ads.
+But my personal rule of thumb is this: if it annoys me when I visit other websites, I don’t want it on mine.

 I don’t allow auto-play sound or video ads on Kitchen Treaty, though every now and then one will slip through the cracks.
-As soon as I learn about it, I remove that ad unit entirely until the video ad has been removed from the line-up.
+As soon as I learn about it, I do my best to get rid of it ASAP.
 I hate those things!

 I don’t like interstitial ads – the kind that take over your whole screen and you have to search for the “X” to close the window.
 I don’t like huge ads that won’t move when you scroll.
 And there are a few others I avoid having here on Kitchen Treaty.

 Here’s the thing about advertisements, though.
-It’s long been the primary source of income for food bloggers, but, due to a number of factors, ad revenue is rapidly decreasing.
+It’s long been the primary source of income for food bloggers, but, the world of ads is changing.
 The fact that I’m not allowing the more invasive ads on my site means I’m missing out on potential revenue.
-So I’m making up for that in a few other ways, such as …
+So I make up for that in a few other ways, such as …

-Credibility is key.
-I don’t ever want to come across as inauthentic.
-Because I’m not being inauthentic!
+I keep sponsored posts to a minimum – just a handful per year.
+And because credibility is key, I only accept partnership opportunities with brands I know, love, and trust.
 I won’t promote products I’ve never tried or don’t believe in.
 Ever.
 And I will always be crystal clear when a post and recipe is one that is sponsored.

-Payment-wise, bloggers create sponsored posts for payments ranging anywhere from a pint of applesauce to four-figure paychecks and beyond.
+Payment-wise, bloggers create sponsored posts for payments ranging anywhere from a pint of applesauce to high-four-figure paychecks and beyond.
 I’m somewhere in the middle.